Balauue/balauue.github.io/_posts/2015-07-14-how-to-jekyll.md

 and the beauty of static websites.
 I need something that allows me to create a small portfolio website with a blog.
 No Wordpress this time!

 My agenda was to...
-1. Find a static site generator
-3. Make it bett(-er)

 ### 1. Find a static site generator